 It's a battle every mother has fought in every generation.
 That three-word charge that can mean the difference between getting sick or being well - "Wash your hands."
 Of course, it would be OK with most kids if washing their hands was a monthly thing, or at most maybe once a week.
 Our kids did it.
 I suppose you know at least one other who has done it.
 They come in from doing who knows what with those hands and they say, "They're not dirty."
 Now there may not be any brown slime dripping from those little hands, but you can be sure they're carrying a lot of nasty little critters.
 And it's amazing what happens when you get some soap and water on those hands - the sink is suddenly covered with some pretty yucky-looking stuff coming off those hands.
 Surprise, kid - you couldn't see it, but your hands were dirty.
 You just didn't realize how dirty!

-I'm Ron Hutchcraft and I want to have A Word With You today about "Right In Front of You All the Time."
+I'm Ron Hutchcraft and I want to have A Word With You today about "The Dirty Hands Detector."

 Our word for today from the Word of God comes from 2 Chronicles 30:15, where some folks who thought they were clean found out about some dirt they didn't know they were carrying.
 It's the time of King Hezekiah, one of the greatest of Judah's rulers.
 When he takes the throne, the nation is a moral and spiritual sewer, with idolatrous altars literally on every street corner.
 But Hezekiah turns his entire culture around and leads the people into a powerful, national revival.